Terascale-All-sensing-Research-Studio/vr-queue-waiting-sound-dataset/VRData/README.md

 | LeftHandLog_ WITHOUT_NOTIFICATION.csv	| ParticipantID/ParticipantID_WITHOUT_NOTIFICATION |
 | RightHandLog_ WITHOUT_NOTIFICATION.csv	| ParticipantID/ParticipantID_WITHOUT_NOTIFICATION |

-The folder [ObjectNames](https://github.com/Terascale-All-sensing-Research-Studio/vr-queue-waiting-sound-dataset/blob/main/ObjectNames/) contains a top down view of the scene along with a list of object names.
-These object names refer to the values found in the **ObjectName** column in the EyeGazeLog_NOTIFICATION.csv and EyeGazeLog_WITHOUT_NOTIFICATION.csv files for each participant.
-The content stored in each of the 8 CSV files per participant are as follows:
+The content stored in each of these 8 CSV files per participant are as follows:

 | Filename |	VariableName: Content |
 | -------- | -------- |